-- vi.
-Contractor shall attend MHSA CSS and Innovation Subcommittee Meetings, and MHSA Steering Committee Meetings. - vii.
-Comply and cooperate with County for any data/ statistical information related to services that may be required to meet mandated reporting requirements. - viii.
-Complete required reporting forms. - ix.
-Ensure that services are provided to eligible populations only - x.
+- Maintain a system that provides required data in compliance with MHSA and relevant grant reporting requirements, as outlined by the designated evaluator. - ii.
+Comply and cooperate with County for any data/ statistical information related to services that may be required to meet mandated reporting

+- requirements.

+- iii.
+Complete required reporting forms.

+- iv.
+Ensure that services are provided to eligible populations only

+- v.
 Maintain effective program planning